Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 By Hala — Sweet Earth Products

-Deep purple, almost black, heavy on the stem — elderberries are one of nature’s most powerful winter allies.
-And yet, they’re often overlooked, misunderstood, or reduced to an overpriced syrup on a pharmacy shelf.
+Every year, during the height of our Australian summer, the elderberry tree signals that it's time to prepare for winter.
+The deep purple, almost black berries hang heavily on the stem.
+Elderberries are one of nature’s most powerful winter allies.
+Yet, they are often overlooked or reduced to an overpriced syrup on a pharmacy shelf.
 Here on the farm, elderberry season is a ritual.
-A slowing down.
-A remembering.
+It’s a time for slowing down and remembering.

 ✧ What Are Elderberries?